Training & Performance · 5 min read

 What is the best training suit for college swimmers?

-The best training suit for college swimmers is a chlorine-resistant one piece with a 100% PBT lining and a fixed back style.
-It should fit compressively to minimize drag and stay secure through flip turns, interval sets, and high-intensity training blocks.
+The best training suit for college swimmers is a chlorine-resistant one piece with a 100% PBT lining and a fixed-back style.
+It should fit compressively to minimize drag and stay secure through flip turns, interval sets, and high-intensity training blocks across a full NCAA season.

 How long should a training suit last for a D1 swimmer?

-A high-quality chlorine-resistant training suit can last a full NCAA season (typically 4–5 months of daily training) when properly cared for.
-Rotating between two or three suits significantly extends the lifespan of each one.
+A high-quality chlorine-resistant training suit can last a full NCAA season — typically four to five months of daily training — when properly cared for.
+Rotating between two or three suits and rinsing after every practice significantly extends the lifespan of each one.

 Should my training suit feel tight?

-Yes, performance swimwear is intentionally compressive.
+Yes — performance swimwear is intentionally compressive.
 That snug feel on deck translates to reduced drag and better body position in the water.
-If you prefer a more relaxed fit, sizing up one is a common choice among swimmers who aren't racing competitively.
+If you prefer a more relaxed fit, sizing up one is a common choice among swimmers who aren't training or racing at a competitive level.

 What is a PBT lining and why do club swimmers need it?